the-teachingRSE-project/competencies/competencies-blog-post.md

 **Find out more, join the discussion**

-A [pre-print](https://arxiv.org/abs/2311.11457) has been adopted as an official position paper of [de-RSE](https://de-rse.org/en/positions.html).
+A [pre-print](https://arxiv.org/abs/2311.11457) has been adopted as the second official position paper of [de-RSE](https://de-rse.org/en/positions.html).
-As part of the goal to further develop the discussion on this work, to take the findings to a wider audience and develop further research in this area, the authors are also exploring journal publication options for the final version of the paper.
+As part of the goal to further develop the discussion on this work, to take the findings to a wider audience, and develop further research in this area, the authors are also exploring journal publication options for the final version of the paper.
-If you'd like to join the teachingRSE collaboration and participate in the discussions and future work, get in touch with find our contact details in our [github repository](https://github.com/the-teachingRSE-project/competencies)
+If you'd like to join the teachingRSE collaboration and participate in the discussions and future work, get in touch with find our contact details in our [github repository](https://github.com/the-teachingRSE-project/competencies).